Moser-Tardos Algorithm with small number of random bits: Borel version of the Lov asz Local Lemma

 \begin{lemma} Let $G=(V,\mathcal B,E)$ be a Borel digraph with bounded degrees, $r\in\NN$, and $\ell$ be a Borel vertex labelling of $G$ that assumes countably many values.
 Let $\ell'$ be an $r$-local function of $(G,\ell)$.
-Then the labelling $\ell'$ is Borel. \end{lemma} \begin{proof} This is a folklore result whose formal proof for (unordered) graphs can be found in~\cite[Lemma 5.17]{Pikhurko21bcc}.
-In order to apply it to our digraph $G$, we consider the bipartite graph $H$ whose vertex set is $V\times \{0,1\}$ and whose edge set consists of (unordered) pairs $\{(x,0),(x,1)\,\}$ for every $x\in V$ as well as pairs $\{\, (x,0),(y,1)\,\}$ for every $(x,y)\in E$.
-It is routine to show that $H$ is a Borel graph.
-It comes with the Borel vertex labelling $\ell_H$ that maps $(x,i)\in V(H)$ to $(\ell(x), i)$.
-Note that $(x,i)\mapsto \ell'(x)$ is a $2r$-local function of $(H,\ell_H)$.
-(Indeed, a walk along an arc $(x,y)\in E(G)$ can be replaced by the length-2 path in $H$ visiting the vertices $(x,0),(y,1),(y,0)$ in this order and isomorphism type of the restriction of $(G,\ell,x)$ to the $r$-ball round $x$ is determined by the isomorphism type of the restriction of $(H,\ell_H,(x,0))$ to the $2r$-ball around $(x,0)$.)
-Thus the labelling $\ell'$ is Borel by~\cite[Lemma 5.17]{Pikhurko21bcc}. \end{proof}
+Then the labelling $\ell'$ is Borel. \end{lemma} \begin{proof}[Proof sketch] This is a folklore result whose formal proof for unordered graphs can be found in~\cite[Lemma 5.17]{Pikhurko21bcc}.
+It can be applied to our digraph $G$ as follows.
+Fix a Borel 2-sparse partition $\pi$ of $V(G)$.
+Let $\tilde G$ be the underlying unordered graph of $G$.
+Let $\tau:V(G)\to \pi\times 2^{\pi}\times 2^{\pi}$ be the labelling that maps a vertex $x$ to the index $S_\pi(x)$ of its part as well as to the subsets of $\pi$ corresponding to the out- and in-neighbourhoods of $x$ in $G$.
+The function $\tau$ can be shown to be Borel by using the Lusin-Novikov Uniformisation Theorem (see e.g.\ the discussion in~\cite[Section~3.3]{Pikhurko21bcc}).
+Now, the lemma follows by applying~\cite[Lemma 5.17]{Pikhurko21bcc} to the $r$-local function on $(\tilde G,(\tau,\ell))$ that simulates~$\ell'$.\end{proof}

 \begin{lemma} Let $G=(V,\mathcal B,E)$ be a Borel digraph with $\maxdeg(G)<\infty$. \part For every Borel $A\subset V$ there is a maximal independent set $B\subset A$ which is a Borel subset of $V$. \part If $\mathbf R$ is a Borel local rule on $G$ then, for every Borel labelling $f:V\to b$, the set $B_{\mathbf R}(f)\subset V$ of failed clauses is Borel. \trap \end{lemma} \begin{proof}